-- (1) A person must not give to an investigator a document containing information the person knows is false or misleading in a material particular. - Maximum penalty-100 penalty units. - (2) Subsection (1) does not apply to a person who, when giving the document- - (a) informs the investigator, to the best of the person's ability, how it is false or misleading; and - (b) gives the correct information to the investigator if the person has, or can reasonably obtain, the correct information.
+(1) A person must not give to an investigator a document containing information the person knows is false or misleading in a material particular.

+- (2) Subsection (1) does not apply to a person who, when giving the document- - (a) informs the investigator, to the best of the person's ability, how it is false or misleading; and - (b) gives the correct information to the investigator if the person has, or can reasonably obtain, the correct information.